Crowfield woman finds dog after thinking she had buried her

 She said Maisie was spotted going towards Ufford, where she was clipped by a car, and across the A12 towards Bredfield.

-Searches continued for another two nights but the next day, Ms Hutton was told an animal's body, thought to be Maisie's, had been found in Clopton.
+Searches continued for another two nights but the next day, Miss Hutton was told an animal's body, thought to be Maisie's, had been found in Clopton.

-"It tied in with the last sighting and from the body alone, it just looked like Maisie," said Ms Hutton.
+"It tied in with the last sighting and from the body alone, it just looked like Maisie," said Miss Hutton.

 She said her son Taylen, three, was "devastated" and they held a burial for Maisie in the garden.